AP/Icon

 Sunday, January 29, 2012

-A/PI directors make white people movies for Sundance
+Asian American directors make white people movies for Sundance

 Well what can I tell ya.
 I went to Sundance with a movie I was in.My first time at the festival and it was delicious and gorgeous.
 After a year trapped in a cubicle (ok 6 months but it feels like ten fucking years) I was gratified to be in an artistic environment where new thoughts are encouraged, independent spirit applauded, badasses given a voice and people open to sharing ideas and their work.
 Everyone was very vulnerable and very confident at the same time which is how art really flourishes.